International Security Assistance Force: The illegal opium economy

 Regional security risks of opium poppy cultivation in 2007–2008.

 Before October 2008, ISAF had only served an indirect role in fighting the illegal opium economy in Afghanistan through shared intelligence with the Afghan government, protection of Afghan poppy crop eradication units, and helping in the coordination and the implementation of the country's counter-narcotics policy.
 For example, Dutch soldiers used military force to protect eradication units that came under attack.

-Crop eradication often affects the poorest farmers who have no economic alternatives on which to fall back.
+Crop eradication affected the poorest farmers who have no economic alternatives on which to fall back.
 Without alternatives, these farmers no longer can feed their families, causing anger, frustration, and social protest.
 Thus, being associated with this counterproductive drug policy, ISAF soldiers on the ground found it difficult to gain the support of the local population.

 Though problematic for NATO, this indirect role allowed NATO to avoid the opposition of the local population who depended on the poppy fields for their livelihood.
 In October 2008, NATO altered its position to curb the financing of insurgency by the Taliban.
 Drug laboratories and drug traders became the targets, and not the poppy fields themselves.
 To satisfy France, Italy and Germany, the deal involved the participation in an anti-drug campaign only of willing NATO member countries; the campaign was to be short-lived and with the cooperation of the Afghans.

 On 10 October 2008, during a news conference, after an informal meeting of NATO Defense Ministers in Budapest, Hungary, NATO Spokesman James Appathurai said: